harrycresswell/hc/content/page/about.md

 All the code can be found on my [github](https://github.com/harrycresswell/hc) page.
 Use it for your own learning and development but please don't just rip it off.
 If you have any questions [drop me an email](mailto:studio@harrycresswell.com) or a [tweet](https://twitter.com/harrycresswell).
 I'd be more than happy to help.

-## Thanks
+## Let's keep in touch

 If you made it this far, then thanks a lot.
 I appreciate you taking the time to look at my website.
-I hope you enjoyed what you've been reading.

-If you wish to read more, <a href ="https://www.harrycresswell.com/newsletter">i'd like your email address</a> so I can send you **articles that’ll help to improve your solo business**.
+If you'd like to keep in touch, head over to my newsletter page and <a href ="https://www.harrycresswell.com/newsletter">leave your email address</a>.
+I'll send you some great **articles that’ll help to improve your solo business**.
+I send out one email a week, every Friday morning.

-I only send one email a week, on a Sunday evening.
-So it will be ready, waiting for you to read when you hit the grind on a Monday morning.